Roberto Mamani Mamani: Murals

 In 2016, he made murals at the walls of the Wiphala social housing complex, located in El Alto.

-This is mural project that consists of seven blocks and 12 story high making it the second largest mural in this country.
-This project is also important because it is the first time in history that the government's state has interfered with their peoples living conditions.
-These apartments were created to help peoples living conditions in this city. therefore these apartments are exclusively for low income families, freshly married couples, and students.
-These renovated apartments are sold at half market prices value when compared to near by housing.
-This project took proximally 5 months to complete.
+This is a mural project that consists of seven blocks and twelve-stories high making it the second largest mural in this country.
+This project is also important because it is the first time in history that the state government has become involved with their people's living conditions.
+These apartments were created to help people's living conditions in this city.
+These apartments are exclusively for low income families, freshly married couples, and students.
+These renovated apartments are sold at half market-price value when compared to nearby housing.
+This project took approximately five months to complete.

 Fashion trade

 Mamani Mamani has also partnered up with the Embassy of the PlurinationalState of Bolivia to make more substantial trade.
-Involving the global fashion exchange and the Vouge magazine in April 2019.
+Involving the global fashion exchange and Vogue magazine in April 2019.
 This resulted in recruitment of Bolivia designers to collaborate with the fashion industry to promote this fair trade.

 Art programs

 Georgina Javor partnered with Roberto and others.
 To create art programs through D.C., this program include workshops for young children to creating works inspired by Ecuador, Bolivia and Peru art.
 The goal of this program was to teach young artists and musicians about the Aymara, Quechuan, and other indigenous culture.
 The craftsmanship shown to these children holds a lot of symbolism, color and tradition from these communities.
 This project has resulted in leading to 60 exhibitions throughout the state.

-Thought this program 25 of Roberto work has been curated and Mamani is seen as a cultural value to this community.Since this project Roberto has also showcased in exhibitions with smaller artist.
+Thought this program twenty-five of Roberto's works have been curated and Mamani is seen as a cultural value to this community.
+Since this project Roberto has also showcased in exhibitions with lesser-known artists.

 Roberto has also collaborated with University of Philadelphia in 2021.
-Under the Latin American Center and Latin studies.
-He creating a mural featuring indigenous people, animals and landscape of the area.
-The university collaborated with near by programs, resulting in Roberto attend a few events based around the artist.
+Under the Latin American Center and Latin studies, he creating a mural featuring indigenous people, animals and landscape of the area.
+The university collaborated with nearby programs, resulting in Roberto attending a few events based around the artists.